ben-aaron188/netanos/README.md

 “Barry and Rick spent more than 997 hours on writing the software.
 They started in January 14 2016 in Odessa.”
 */
 ```
-3. **Non-context preserving replacement** (`cocopta.noncontext`): this approach is not based on named entities and replaces every word starting with a capital letter and every numeric value with "XXX".
+3. **Non-context preserving replacement** (`netanos.noncontext`): this approach is not based on named entities and replaces every word starting with a capital letter and every numeric value with "XXX".

 ```javascript
 var input = "Max and Ben spent more than 1000 hours on writing the software.
 They started in August 2016 in Amsterdam.";